 (Surah Al-Hashr, 59:21)

 Ramadan is indeed a month that provides splendid opportunities for spiritual enhancement and social upliftment.
-It is a month of renewal, a month of transformation, a month of resolution.
+It is a month of renewal, a month of transformation, and a month of resolution.
 May Allah s.w.t. bless us with the rahmah (mercy) of Ramadan, and may we be among His servants to spread this rahmah to others.
 Amin.

 And Allah knows best.